Unification Church: Other political positions

-Criticism
+Criticism and controversies

 Criticisms of Moon

-Moon's claim to be the Messiah and the Second Coming of Christ has been rejected by both Jewish and Christian scholars.
-Protestant commentators have criticized Moon's teachings as being contrary to the Protestant doctrine of salvation by faith alone.
-In their influential book The Kingdom of the Cults (first published in 1965), Walter Ralston Martin and Ravi K. Zacharias disagreed with the Divine Principle on the issues of the divinity of Christ, the virgin birth of Jesus, Moon's belief that Jesus should have married, the necessity of the crucifixion of Jesus, a literal resurrection of Jesus, as well as a literal second coming of Jesus.
+Moon's claim to be the Messiah and the Second Coming of Jesus has been rejected by both Jewish and Christian scholars.
+Protestant commentators have criticized Moon's teachings as being contrary to the Protestant doctrine of sola fide (lit. 'faith alone').
+In their influential book The Kingdom of the Cults (first published in 1965), Walter Ralston Martin and Ravi K. Zacharias disagreed with the Divine Principle on the issues of the divinity of Jesus, the virgin birth of Jesus, Moon's belief that Jesus should have married, the necessity of the crucifixion of Jesus, a literal resurrection of Jesus, as well as a literal second coming of Jesus.

 Commentators have criticized the Divine Principle for saying that the First World War, the Second World War, the Holocaust, and the Cold War served as indemnity conditions to prepare the world for the establishment of the Kingdom of God.
 In 1998, journalist Peter Maass, writing for The New Yorker, reported that some Unification members complained about Blessing being given to non-members who had not gone through the same course that members had.
 In 2000, Moon was criticized, including by some members of his church, for his support of Nation of Islam leader Louis Farrakhan's Million Family March.

-Moon was also criticized for his relationship with Jewish scholar Richard L. Rubenstein, an advocate of the "death of God theology" of the 1960s.
+Moon was criticized for his relationship with Jewish scholar Richard L. Rubenstein, an advocate of the "death of God theology" of the 1960s.
 Rubenstein was a defender of the Unification Church and served on its advisory council, as well as on the board of directors of the church-owned Washington Times newspaper.
 In the 1990s, he served as president of the University of Bridgeport, which was then affiliated with the church.

 In 1998, the Egyptian newspaper Al-Ahram criticized Moon's possible relationship with Israeli Prime Minister Benjamin Netanyahu and wrote that the Washington Times editorial policy was "rabidly anti-Arab, anti-Muslim and pro-Israel."

-Moon has been accused of advocating a worldwide "automatic theocracy", based on a poorly translated speech.
+Moon has been accused of advocating a worldwide "automatic theocracy", albeit based on a poorly translated speech.

-He has also been criticized for advising his followers to become "crazy for God."